-Publicly acknowledging to yourself and those around you that you want to follow the way of Jesus as part of a local church can deepen and enrich your faith journey.
+Publicly acknowledging that you want to follow the way of Jesus as part of a local church can deepen and enrich your faith journey.
 It’s a statement of your commitment to a particular faith community – a faith family.

 You can join in 1 of 3 ways: